-BECKY RADWAY DANCE PROJECTS (BRDP) is a New York City based modern dance company founded in 2002 to create innovative movement and powerful imagery through original dance works.
+BECKY RADWAY DANCE PROJECTS (BRDP) is a modern dance company founded in 2002 in New York City with the goal to create innovative movement and powerful imagery through original dance works.
 The company presents vibrant performances with a goal to establish unique environments with each new production that deliver an overall visceral and aesthetic experience.

 Artistic Director Becky Radway’s rich choreography, described as “quirky and enjoyable” by The Dance Enthusiast and “profoundly interesting” by iDanz Critix Corner, delights audiences with quick, detailed phrases, intimate partnering, and engaging themes.
 Throughout the years, the company has collaborated with Philadelphia-based composer, Scott Radway, on a number of celebrated original scores, and with NYC-based designers, Elisabeth Svenningsen and Paul Olmer, on beautifully intricate set elements.